- See the market and museums of San Jose

 Day 9: Arenal Volcano - Hanging Bridges / La Fortuna’s Waterfall / Hot Springs

 In the morning, you will spend about 2 hours on the Arenal Hanging Bridges, complete with breathtaking panoramic views of the Arenal Volcano and Lake Arenal.
 Then, you will continue to the awe-inspiring Rio Fortuna waterfall, which drops 120ft (35 meters) into a large natural swimming pool.
-The steep hike down the falls takes you past spectacular flora and fauna, and ends at a swim area bordered by smaller cascades.
+The steep hike down the falls takes you past spectacular flora and fauna and ends at a swim area bordered by smaller cascades.

 Spend the rest of the afternoon on your own exploring the town of La Fortuna, relaxing in your hotel, or on an optional adventure.
 You can sign up for a canopy zip line tour, a butterfly garden or ATV tour, a massage, or waterfall canyoning.
 Talk with us about all options as well as pricing.

 In the evening, finish off the day at one of Arenal Volcano's famous hot springs, and enjoy a scrumptious dinner by the waterside.
+If you're interested in staying in a hotel with access to hot springs, read over this list of our top picks.

 Day 10: Arenal Volcano - Horseback Riding